mikbuch/mikbuch.github.io/didactics.md

 ## <a name="bcn_additional"></a>Additional requirements for the course [¶](#bcn_additional)
-1. Present a scientific paper in the groups of 2 ([link for the registration](https://docs.google.com/spreadsheets/d/1gaSPaw7EIVKZhgho7mWuR0rn0XeVcEpNsIC1axKhwRU/edit?usp=sharing)).
+1. Present a scientific paper in the groups of 2.

 2. Design your own experiment utilizing approaches from behavioral and/or cognitive neuroscience (individually):
     * describe literature background of the study,